ALEXANDRA

 As a soloist she has performed with orchestras such as Kremerata Baltica, Prague Symphony Orchestra, Bad Reichenhall Philharmonic, Southwest German Chamber Orchestra Pforzheim, Camerata Allegro Vivo, Jena Philharmonic, Wranitzky Chamber Orchestra Prague, Franz Schmidt Chamber Orchestra, Czech Virtuosi Orchestra and the Orchestra Enigma Classica.

-She had her first cello lessons at the age of four with Gottfried Plank and Josef Luitz and started her studies as a junior student with Robert Nagy at the University of Music and Performing Arts Vienna.
+From October 2025, Alexandra will be studying at the Kronberg Academy with Wolfgang Emanuel Schmidt in the Professional Studies Program.
+Previously, she studied in his class at the University of Music Franz Liszt Weimar, where she most recently pursued her Konzertexamen until 2025.
+Earlier, she studied with Wen-Sinn Yang at the University of Music and Performing Arts Munich.
+She received her first cello lessons at the age of four from Gottfried Plank and Josef Luitz and began her studies as a junior student with Robert Nagy at the University of Music and Performing Arts Vienna.

-She has drawn musical inspiration and valuable artistic insights from masterclasses with Wolfgang Böttcher, Jens Peter Maintz, David Geringas, Frans Helmerson, Maximilian Hornung, Gustav Rivinius, István Várdai, László Fenyö, Sebastian Klinger, Peter Bruns, and Troels Svane.
+She has drawn musical inspiration and valuable artistic insights from masterclasses with Wolfgang Böttcher, Jens Peter Maintz, David Geringas, Frans Helmerson, Maximilian Hornung, Gustav Rivinius, István Várdai, László Fenyö, Sebastian Klinger, Peter Bruns and Troels Svane.

-Already as a young cellist Alexandra received numerous first prizes at the Austrian national competition Prima la musica.
-She also won First Prize at the Giovani Musicisti – Città di Treviso competition in Italy and received multiple awards at the international Allegro Vivo Festival, including the Johann Krahuletz Prize.
-Alexandra won the audition of Musica Juventutis at the Vienna Konzerthaus and received an “Honorable Mention” at the international radio competition Concertino Praga with piano trio.
+Already as a young cellist Alexandra received numerous first prizes at the Austrian national competition “Prima la musica”.
+She also won First Prize at the “Giovani Musicisti – Città di Treviso” competition in Italy and received multiple awards at the international Allegro Vivo Festival, including the “Johann Krahuletz Prize”.
+Alexandra won the audition of “Musica Juventutis” at the Vienna Konzerthaus and received an “Honorable Mention” at the international radio competition “Concertino Praga” with piano trio.

 She is a scholarship recipient of Friends of Rudens Turku and a winner of the German Musical Instrument Fund competition in Hamburg.